MahdiKhodabandelou/MachineLearning2024/MahdiKhodabandelou_MP3_ML/README.md

   - Perform an initial visualization of the datasets (using techniques like t-SNE) to understand their structure.
   - **Objective:** Understand the basic characteristics of the datasets and prepare for further analysis.

-### Task 2: Applying SVM and Hyperparameter Tuning
+### Task 2: Applying SVM
 - **Description:**
-  - Apply the SVM algorithm to each dataset.
-Perform hyperparameter tuning using cross-validation to find the best parameters.
+  - Apply the SVM with linear kernel to dataset.
-  - Visualize the decision boundaries and explain the impact of different parameters on the results.
+  - Visualize the decision boundaries.
-  - **Objective:** Optimize the SVM model for each dataset and visualize the results.

-### Task 3: Comparison with Other Algorithms
+### Task 3: Comparison with Other Kernels
 - **Description:**
-  - Compare the results of SVM with other algorithms using scikit-learn, including logistic regression, decision trees, and k-nearest neighbors.
+  - Compare the results of SVM with polynomyal kernel and different degrees using scikit-learn.
-  - Visualize and analyze the results, and create a summary GIF comparing the performance of different models.
+  - Visualize and analyze the results, and create a summary GIF comparing the performance of degrees.
-  - **Objective:** Evaluate the performance of SVM against other algorithms and present the findings visually.

 ### Task 4: Implementing SVM from Scratch
 - **Description:**